 How Will I See My Case Status?

 There are two potential ways to get a case-approved status update.
 First, you will receive Form I-797: Notice of Action in the mail.
 Second, USCIS will update the case status through your USCIS account.
-If you’re confused about where your application is in the process, our nonprofit can help you understand your case status or connect you with an independent attorney who can answer your questions through our Ask an Attorney program.

 Does “Case Approved” Mean the Same Thing as “Case Received”?